 18.4.
 Data validation

 Data input by National Statistical Institutes is regularly checked by Eurostat for accuracy (accounting consistency, time-consistency between quarterly and annual accounts, consistency over time), completeness (coverage of reference periods and variables) and coherence with related national accounts data sets (GDP main aggregates, Government finance statistics).
-Validation against Balance of Payments and financial accounts are performed on an ad-hoc basis.
+Cross-domain checks against Balance of Payments and financial accounts are performed on an ad-hoc basis.
 Any lack of quality in this respect is regularly followed up with national authorities.

 18.5.
 Data compilation